david-drew/OpenVINO-Samples/brain_tumor_segmentation/Brain_Tumor_Segmentation_MKL-DNN/README.md

 ```

 **Note:**<br>
-1. To deactivate the conda environment, use the ```conda deactivate``` command:
-2. To run the application on tensorflow environment, follow the below steps:
+To run the application on tensorflow environment, follow the below steps:
-    * Activate the tensorflow virtual environment using the following command:
-        ```
-        conda activate stocktf
-        ```

     * To run the application, use the below command:
         ```
         python3 brain_tumor_segmentation.py --data_file ../resources/Task01_BrainTumour.h5 --inference_filename ../resources/unet_model_for_decathlon.hdf5 -r ../results